 A professional photographer, Libby Clark exhibits new artwork in the Centre Gallery, East.

 Jeffro's Freaky Funky Fish Show by Jeff “Jeffro” Helm

 Although Helm’s artwork hangs on the wall, it is anything but two-dimensional.
 Using various materials, the reliefs he creates are colorful and often humorous.
 His exhibit will be in the Centre Gallery, West.

 Yield by Melanie Kleunder

 Melanie Kleudner is a mixed media artist.
 Her new work will be exhibited in the Corner Gallery.

 Elizabeth is obsessed with a good story.
 Stories are essential to humanity—to our ability to learn from the past, to share in another’s experience, to the life of faith, to love.
 We are our stories.
 And the stories we choose to tell illuminate our next steps.
 Phillips comes from a writing background and her story-telling has transferred into her paintings.
 She rarely paints things exactly as they are found but uses whatever colors that will capture what the image “feels like”.
 In this body of work, Phillips shows Richmond, VA in its dualities—urban and natural, historical and progressive.
 Her exhibit will be in the Skylight Gallery.

 MARCH 2018 ALL MEDIA ART SHOW – Recycle Theme

 This exhibit is a focal point of all Art Works’ openings.
 It is a juried show with cash prizes and is open to all artists and all mediums.
-The juror is Josh George.
-Call for Entries is February 16th and 17th .
+Artwork submitted must incorporate found objects and recycled materials.
+Call for Entries is March 16th and 17th.
+Frederick Chiriboga is the juror.
 Check our website for details on submitting your artwork: http://www.artworksrichmond.com/CallforEntries.htm